Apply for a Financing Broker Business License in Dubai

 Licensing Requirements and Compliance Obligations

-Dubai South Business Hub Free Zone issues the Business Licence directly, meaning no separate registration with the Department of Economy and Tourism (DET) is required for free zone-based operations.
+Dubai South Business Hub Free Zone issues the Business License directly, meaning no separate registration with the Department of Economy and Tourism (DET) is required for free zone-based operations.
 The application process requires applicants to submit a set of standard documents alongside a business plan that clearly outlines the intended financing brokerage activities.

 Required documentation typically includes passport copies of all shareholders and directors, proof of residential address, a detailed business plan, and a No Objection Certificate (NOC) if the applicant is currently employed within the UAE.
-Applicants must also maintain a physical office or flexi-desk arrangement within Dubai South Free Zone as a condition of licence validity.
+Applicants must also maintain a physical office or flexi-desk arrangement within Dubai South Free Zone as a condition of license validity.

 Key Regulatory Approvals to Anticipate

-Depending on the scope of proposed brokerage activities, certain financing intermediary operations may require pre-approval from the UAE Central Bank or the Securities and Commodities Authority (SCA) before the free zone licence is activated.
+Depending on the scope of proposed brokerage activities, certain financing intermediary operations may require pre-approval from the UAE Central Bank or the Securities and Commodities Authority (SCA) before the free zone license is activated.
 Dubai South Free Zone authority also conducts its own fit-and-proper assessment for applicants applying under the Financial category, reviewing the professional background and financial standing of key principals.
 Engaging a qualified UAE business setup adviser early in the process helps identify which external approvals apply to your specific business model.

 Setup Costs and Step-by-Step Application Process

-Licence fees at Dubai South Business Hub Free Zone are structured around business packages.
+License fees at Dubai South Business Hub Free Zone are structured around business packages.
 Entry-level packages typically range from AED 12,000 to AED 20,000 per year and generally include a flexi-desk arrangement.
 Additional costs to budget for include registration fees, visa allocation charges for employees and shareholders, and any third-party regulatory approval fees that may apply depending on activity scope.

 One of the most significant advantages of this structure is that 100% foreign ownership is permitted from the outset, with no requirement for a local sponsor or Emirati partner, reducing both cost and administrative complexity.